Debora Green: Divorce

 During their trip to Peru in June 1995, sponsored by The Pembroke Hill School, Farrar met and befriended Margaret Hacker, whose children also attended the school.
 Hacker was a registered nurse married to an anesthesiologist, and also unhappy with her marriage.
 The two began an affair shortly after both families returned from Peru.
 In late July, Farrar again asked Green for a divorce.
 Green responded hysterically and told the children that their father was leaving them.
 Green was especially upset that a broken home might later disqualify the children from debutante events such as the Belles of the American Royal.

 Despite the impending divorce, Farrar initially declined to move out of the family home.
-He was concerned that Green, who had never been a heavy drinker of alcohol, was suddenly consuming large quantities of it while supervising the children.
+He was concerned that Green, who had never been a heavy drinker of alcohol, was suddenly consuming large quantities while supervising the children.
 Though Green continued her routine of ferrying the children to after-school activities, she would spend her evenings drinking at home, sometimes to the point of unconsciousness and nearly always until she lost what inhibitions she had left about her language in front of the children.
 On one occasion, Farrar was called home from work by the children, who had found their mother unresponsive.
 Green had disappeared from the home by the time Farrar arrived there, and though he eventually discovered that she had been hiding in the basement while he searched for her, she claimed at the time to have been wandering the town, hoping to be hit by a car.
-Farrar moved out of the family home in early autumn due to concerns about his personal safety.
+Farrar moved out of the house in early autumn due to concerns about his personal safety.